hlong24399/MyWellnessPal/README.md

 # MyWellnessPal
-The app that provides your health tracker, workout, and diet recommendation.
+The app that provides your health tracker, workout, and diet recommendation